shkailas/dashboard-sla/README.md

 #### 10/25
  Set up the intial table to display all of the data.
 Loading all data from a JSON file.
 Created a DataTable Component

+#### 10/25
+ implemented task 3 (pagination) so that 10 rows are shown per page for better user experience.
+The order of the data is maintained.